executors/executors/README.md

 ## Requirements

+### Customization point objects

+*(The following text has been adapted from the draft Ranges Technical Specification.)*

+A *customization point object* is a function object (C++ Std, [function.objects]) with a literal class type that interacts with user-defined types while enforcing semantic requirements on that interaction.

+The type of a customization point object shall satisfy the requirements of `CopyConstructible` (C++Std [copyconstructible]) and `Destructible` (C++Std [destructible]).

+All instances of a specific customization point object type shall be equal.

+Let `t` be a (possibly const) customization point object of type `T`, and `args...` be a parameter pack expansion of some parameter pack `Args...`.
+The customization point object `t` shall be callable as `t(args...)` when the types of `Args...` meet the requirements specified in that customization point object's definition.
+Otherwise, `T` shall not have a function call operator that participates in overload resolution.

+Each customization point object type constrains its return type to satisfy some particular type requirements.

+The library defines several named customization point objects.
+In every translation unit where such a name is defined, it shall refer to the same instance of the customization point object.

+[*Note:* Many of the customization points objects in the library evaluate function call expressions with an unqualified name which results in a call to a user-defined function found by argument dependent name lookup (C++Std [basic.lookup.argdep]).
+To preclude such an expression resulting in a call to unconstrained functions with the same name in namespace `std`, customization point objects specify that lookup for these expressions is performed in a context that includes deleted overloads matching the signatures of overloads defined in namespace `std`.
+When the deleted overloads are viable, user-defined overloads must be more specialized (C++Std [temp.func.order]) to be used by a customization point object. *--end note*]

 ### `Future` requirements

 A type `F` meets the future requirements for some value type `T` if `F` is... *Requirements to be defined.
 Futures must provide `get`, `wait`, `then`, etc.*